THE GENERAL REPORT

 THE GOVERNING BODY.

-1. The management of the Association and its affairs shallvest in the Trustees for the time being of the Indenture of Trust
+- The management of the Association and its affairs shallvest in the Trustees for the time being of the Indenture of Trust

-of the Belur Math, who shall form the Governing Body of the
+dated, the 3oth day of January, 1901 usually called the Trust Deedof the Belur Math, who shall form the Governing Body of the

-2. The Governing Body shall from among its members electa President, a Vice-President, a Secretary or Secretaries, a Treasurerand an Accountant of the Association and assign to them theirrespective duties and they shall form the executive committee ofthe Association.
+Association.
+If at any time there shall be no acting Trustee of thesaid Belur Math, the Association in general meeting may appointa Governing Body of the Association, constituted as the Associationin such meeting shall determine. - The Governing Body shall from among its members electa President, a Vice-President, a Secretary or Secretaries, a Treasurerand an Accountant of the Association and assign to them theirrespective duties and they shall form the executive committee ofthe Association.

-3. The Governing Body shall be competent from time totime to frame rules for the conduct of its business and also to makebye-laws for the management of the Association and for the management, conduct and carrying on of its business and affairs and also
+- The Governing Body shall be competent from time totime to frame rules for the conduct of its business and also to makebye-laws for the management of the Association and for the management, conduct and carrying on of its business and affairs and also

 from time to time to vary or repeal any such rules or bye-laws